gmc-code/PC-Python/docs/Anvil/first_steps.rst

 ----

-As you use componenets:
+As you use components:
 ------------------------------

-| See the index to components in teh anvil module: https://anvil.works/docs/api/anvil
+| See the index to components in the anvil module: https://anvil.works/docs/api/anvil